-While there is no exact age for children to begin orthodontic treatment, the American Association of Orthodontists (AAO) recommends visiting the orthodontist around age of seven.
+While there is no exact age for children to begin early orthodontic treatment, the American Association of Orthodontists (AAO) recommends visiting the orthodontist around age of seven.
 By this age, most children have a mix of baby teeth and adult teeth, making it easier for the orthodontist to diagnose and correct tooth and jaw problems sooner and without surgery.

 Most kids just need an orthodontic evaluation, which is done at no charge and doesn’t take very long at all.
-However, there are children who come in for an early treatment check-up and Dr. Hessamfar can see problems that, if treated early, can avoid more intense orthodontic treatment later in life.
+However, there are children who come in for an early orthodontic treatment check-up and Dr. Ron Hessamfar can see problems that, if treated early, can avoid more intense orthodontic treatment later in life.

 American Braces & Smile Center Broadlands Orthodontics can walk you through what to expect from every type of treatment.
 We are conveniently located in Woodbridge VA and Ashburn VA the two of many beautiful towns in Northern Virginia.
 Give us a call today and bring your kids for a free consultation.

 What Causes Teeth Misalignment?

 Most bite issues are inherited, but they can also be caused or exacerbated by habits and behaviours that are common with young children including finger sucking, overuse of pacifiers, poor nutrition and poor oral hygiene.